Fast and flexible inference for joint models of multivariate longitudinal and survival data using Integrated Nested

 We considered two estimation strategies for \textbf{R-INLA}, namely the empirical Bayes strategy and full Bayesian strategy (see Section \ref{metsec}).
-We also tested two different estimation strategies for \textbf{rstanarm}; the first one includes 1 chain and 1000 MCMC iterations (including a warmup period of 500 iterations that is discarded) while the other one has default specifications (4 chains and 2000 iterations, including a warmup period of 1000 iterations that is discarded).
-This illustrates the impact of the choice of the number of chains and iterations on the parameter estimates and on the computation time.
-We kept the default specifications with \textbf{JMbayes2} since it provides a good trade-off between speed and accuracy (3 chains and 3500 iterations including a warmup period of 500 iterations that is discarded).
-Note that the default is increased to 6500 iterations for binary outcomes but we kept 3500 iterations for those scenarios as it was increasing the computation time for a negligible improvement in the results.
+We also tested two different estimation strategies for \textbf{rstanarm}; the first one included 1 chain and 1000 MCMC iterations (including a warmup period of 500 iterations that was discarded) while the other one had default specifications (4 chains and 2000 iterations, including a warmup period of 1000 iterations that was discarded).
+The objective was to illustrate the impact of the choice of the number of chains and iterations on the parameter estimates and on the computation time.
+We kept the default specifications with \textbf{JMbayes2} since it provides a good trade-off between speed and accuracy (3 chains and 3500 iterations including a warmup period of 500 iterations that is discarded), the convergence of the chains was monitored in pre-studies (not shown); it was stable and consistent across scenarios.
+Note that the default was increased to 6500 iterations for binary outcomes but we finally kept 3500 iterations for those scenarios as the additional iterations were increasing the computation time for a negligible improvement in the results.
 All the computation times in the results are given with parallel computations over 15 CPUs (Intel Xeon Gold 6248 2.50GHz).\\

-A replication script is available at github.com/DenisRustand/MultivJoint; it includes the generation and estimation codes for scenario 10 with 3 longitudinal markers of different nature.
+A replication script is available at github.com/DenisRustand/MultivJoint; it includes the generation and estimation codes for scenario 10 with 3 longitudinal markers of different natures.